kevinashworth/aws-kevinashworth-com/_posts/2021/2021-10-24-redux-saga-patterns.md

 Behind the scenes, the company argument is passed to the `changeCompanySaga` saga.
 I really like this pattern, especially if you need to handle a big application with hundreds of processes.
 You just know that it responds to a single dispatched action.

-### Put and Take
+## Put and Take

 This pattern is very useful.
 As I mentioned before, you organize your process operations into different sagas.
-You then create a services catalog that you can share across all the teams/people/units you name.
-This means that each of your services has a finite functionally that will change your state.
+You then create a services catalog that you can share across all the teams/people/units.
+This means that each of your services has a finite functionality that will change your state.
 Sometimes that is enough, while other times you want to extend the capability of a single service.
 Let’s see a use case.

 Imagine that one of the teams in your company tells you that they’ve created this very complex service that you can re-use.
-It’s called...`fetchDataOverFiveDifferentLocations` .
+It’s called `fetchDataOverFiveDifferentLocations`.
 This is a lot of imperative stuff, but at the end you will have all the information you need parsed and ready to be consumed.
 Awesome!

 You and your team agreed on some naming conventions that go as follows: {service\_name}\_{microservice}\_{status}.
 So let’s say: